voxel51/fiftyone/.github/ISSUE_TEMPLATE/installation_issue_template.md

 ### Commands to reproduce

-As thoroughly as possible, please provide Python and/or shell commands used to encounter the issue.
+As thoroughly as possible, please provide the Python and/or shell commands used to encounter the issue.

 ```
 # commands here